The cause of anorexia nervosa is believed to be multifactorial with psychological, environmental, and biological factors believed to all play a role.

 - Phobia of being fat

-The culture and societal norms in modern society places a high importance on physical beauty and, in Western culture, a thin frame is usually considered to be more beautiful.
+The culture and societal norms in modern society place high importance on physical beauty and, in Western culture, a thin frame is usually considered to be more beautiful.
 This concept is reinforced by media messages in magazines and online sources that focus on the physical beauty and minor flaws of celebrities.

 Pressure to conform to an idealized body image can also have an impact on the health of an individual and increase their risk of being affected by anorexia nervosa.
 For example, people who work or participate in activities such as dancing or athletic sports face more pressure to keep their body shape in line with the accepted standards.

 Anorexia Nervosa, Causes, Signs and Symptoms, Diagnosis and Treatment.

 Other environmental factors may include:

 - Physical and/or sexual abuse

 - Difficult family relationships